jet-so/contact/blog/contacts.md

 ![final step](https://i.imgur.com/BkTmPbe.png)

-## Get your contacts and manage them yourself
+## Get your contacts and manage them yourself. - Import and export V-cards from other services.

 Well now that you know how to make your own V-card from scratch you might want to get a head start by getting all your contacts in V-card form.